 Biography

 Peter Ireland holds the Donald Schultz Chair in Turbomachinery and is Head of the Oxford Thermofluids Institute.
-He is a Fellow of St. Catherine’s College, the Institute of Mechanical Engineering and the Royal Academy of Engineering.
-His research group has focussed on the technologies used to cool aero-engines and to decarbonise flight.
+His research group focusses on the technologies used to cool aero-engines and to decarbonise flight.

 Peter’s career has been characterised by introducing innovative solutions to heat transfer measurement or cooling problems.
 His research pioneered the use of temperature sensitive liquid crystals in heat transfer experiments.
 The technique is now used by most of the major aero-engine manufacturers in their research and/or evaluation of new turbine blade cooling systems.
 He is co-inventor of a number of high performance turbine cooling systems used in industry.